Matvei Petrov

-Matvei Sergeyevich Petrov (Матвей Сергеевич Петров; born 16 July 1990) is a Russian-born Albanian artistic gymnast.
+Matvei Sergeyevich Petrov (Матвей Сергеевич Петров; born 16 July 1990) is a Russian and Albanian artistic gymnast.
 He is the 2020 European Champion on the pommel horse, and he is Albania's first European medalist.
 He represented Albania at the 2020 Summer Olympics and was the first reserve for the pommel horse final after finishing tenth in the qualification round.

 Early life

 Petrov was born on 16 July 1990 in the small town Seltso, but his family moved to Kaliningrad after he was born.

-Career
+Gymnastics career

 Representing Russia (2006–2016)

 Petrov competed at the 2006 Junior European Championships and won three medals.
 He helped the Russian team win the silver medal three-tenths of a point behind Germany.
 He also won the silver medal on the pommel horse behind British gymnast Louis Smith, and he won the bronze medal on the horizontal bar.
 He then won three more medals at the 2008 Junior European Championships.
 The Russian team won the silver medal behind Great Britain.
 Individually, Petrov won another silver medal on the pommel horse behind Daniel Keatings, and he won the bronze medal on the still rings.

 At the 2010 Russian Championships, Petrov won the gold medal on the pommel horse and the bronze medal with the Central Federal District team.
 Then at the 2010 Cottbus World Cup, he won the bronze medal on the pommel horse behind Sašo Bertoncelj and Koki Sakamoto.

 At the 2013 European Championships, Petrov finished thirteenth on the pommel horse in the qualification round.
 He was selected to compete at the 2013 World Championships, and he qualified for the pommel horse event final where he finished seventh.
 At the 2015 European Championships, he finished eighth in the pommel horse final.